mearns/extrinsic-promises/README.md

 # extrinsic-promises

+_Supports node versions back to v6, and 0 runtime dependencies_

 `extrinsic-promises` is a JavaScript module that provides a convenient promises anti-pattern for those times when you just really need to settle (fulfill or reject) your promise from _outside_ the promise's work-function.